Willie Calhoun Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is 11th in MLB with a collective nine strikeouts per nine innings.
+- The Mariners pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Mariners have a 3.65 team ERA that ranks third across all league pitching staffs.
+- The Mariners have a 3.73 team ERA that ranks seventh among all league pitching staffs.

-- The Mariners surrender the fewest home runs in baseball (44 total, 0.8 per game).
+- Mariners pitchers combine to surrender the first-fewest home runs in baseball (47 total, 0.9 per game).

-- Gilbert (3-2) gets the starting nod for the Mariners in his 11th start of the season.
-He's put together a 3.60 ERA in 60 2/3 innings pitched, with 69 strikeouts.
+- Kirby makes the start for the Mariners, his 11th of the season.
+He is 5-4 with a 3.43 ERA and 51 strikeouts in 63 2/3 innings pitched.

-- In his last time out on Friday, the right-hander threw eight innings against the Oakland Athletics, giving up two earned runs while surrendering three hits.
+- In his last time out on Saturday, the righty threw 4 2/3 innings against the Pittsburgh Pirates, allowing seven earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.